tumblr/colossus/docs/quickstart.md

 them.
 This means that overall our service is multi-threaded, but all our code interacting with a particular connection is single-threaded (at least so far).

-We defined the `IOSystem` as `implicit` becuase it is a dependency for the next line, which is where we actually spin up our service:
+We defined the `IOSystem` as `implicit` because it is a dependency for the next line, which is where we actually spin up our service:

 {% highlight scala %}